rpcpool/yellowstone-shield/README.md

 The parameter could take values in the form of a URI or a list of account IDs.
 The list will have to be flattened by the transaction sender into a final filter that can be used to choose which validators to send to.

 The transaction sender would need to interpret this list.
-In case of URI, a separate format for this content would need to be agreed upon (proposed: JSON URI).
+In the case of URI, a separate format for this content would need to be agreed upon (proposed: JSON URI).

 ```
 curl https://api.devnet.solana.com -X POST -H "Content-Type: application/json" -d '